Get

 male German shepherd dog attacks a person

 Did you know that over 4.5 million Americans are bitten by dogs every year?
-Children are the most common victims of dog bites and also the most likely to be severely injured.1 Any dog, even the gentlest and most even-tempered ones, can bite, so all pet owners need to educate themselves about dog bite prevention and causes.
-Read on to learn 10 common reasons dogs resort to aggressive behaviors like biting and nine things you can do to help prevent these unacceptable behaviors.
+Children are the most common victims of dog bites and also the most likely to be severely injured.1 Any dog, even the gentlest and most even-tempered ones, can bite, so all pet owners need to educate themselves about dog bite prevention and its causes.
+Read on to learn 10 common reasons dogs resort to aggressive behaviors like biting and nine things you can do to prevent these unacceptable behaviors.

 The 10 Reasons Dogs Bite